Vishwaksen/AutoComplete-Text-Editor-using-React-and-Draft.js/README.md

+AutoComplete Text Editor using React framework and Draft.js

-An autocomplete text editor capable of taking user's keyboard and mouse input to allow its text content to be edited freely using React framework and Draft.js.
+An AutoComplete text editor capable of taking user's keyboard and mouse input to allow its text content to be edited freely using React framework and Draft.js.

-Moreover, it also facilitates automcomplete process with respect to hashtags '#', people '@' and relations '<>'
+Moreover, it also facilitates automcomplete process with respect to Hashtags '#', People '@' and Relations '<>'